jeffsp/SPOC/README.md

 # Requirements

-* Don't pay for what you don't use
+* Don't pay for what you don't use: FreeWYDU
 * Linear complexity
 * 64-bit doubles
 * Don't rely on data being spatially arranged